 The best way to leverage LinkedIn is to actively engage on the social network before searching for a new opportunity, client or prospect.
 Here are 10 essential LinkedIn tips that will help you out online.

 I noticed a common practice among my friends and colleagues.
 They often increase LinkedIn engagement when searching for new opportunities or trying to solicit services.
 I explain how this habit is actually hindering their personal and professional growth.
 No one will take your efforts to engage as sincere if they haven’t heard from you in a while.
-That’s the greatest Linkedin tip I can provide.
+That’s the greatest LinkedIn tip I can provide.

 Let me put it this way.